jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 > - Passed provisions that would remove Blacks from Mississippi
 >   political life while technically adhering to the Fifteenth Amendment
 > - These provisions included a sharp increase in the *residency*
->   requirement (“the negro is … a nomadic tribe,” opined the state’s
+>   requirement (“the negro is…a nomadic tribe,” opined the state’s
 >   attorney general), the institution of a two-dollar *poll tax*, and
 >   the imposition of a *literacy test* that required potential voters
 >   to demonstrate that they could understand and interpret the